Amber Boone Amber Boone

 by Amber Boone, Holistic Aesthetician & Founder of Skin Soul Rituals

-Your tool comes into direct contact with your skin, fascia, lymphatic system, and even your nervous system.
+But here's what doesn't get talked about enough: your stone comes into direct contact with your skin, your fascia, your lymphatic system, and even your nervous system.
 It becomes part of the experience.
-Because of that, the material it’s made from, and the integrity behind it deserves consideration.
+Which means the material it's made from and the integrity behind it, deserves real consideration.

 What Makes One Stone Different From Another